Skip to main content

 Enabling rural robotics and automation in the rural Appalachia will require new approaches which will be explored in several fundamental robotics research areas.
 The project areas will lead to innovation to address topics including: 1) natural swarm imitation 2) resilient drone motion in forests; 3) estimation methods for under-canopy localization; 4) low-energy strategies for multi-robot monitoring of environments with autonomous blimps; 5) decision-making approaches for driving in forest trails; and 6) new legged robots for agriculture applications.
 During the selection process, REU applicants will be requested to list their top three interests from these research areas.
 More information about each area can be found below.
 We also encourage applicants to explore each mentor’s website to learn more about their individual research activities.

-3) Robust Drone Localization in Forests
+2) Reliable Legged Localization in Forests

-Several applications, would benefit from the use of drones in forested regions.
+Several applications would benefit from the use of robots in forested regions.
 This is complicated under forest canopies because the availability and quality of the Global Navigation Satellite System (GNSS) are hindered by the signal attenuation of dense forests.
 On the other hand, this presents an interesting problem set-up because GNSS is not completely unavailable for use, and it can be made available when going above tree cover.
-In this project students will explore estimation strategies for improving localization of drones operating in forested regions under canopy.
-Given the nature of tree-cover with light shining through, students will, for example, explore the use of a fisheye camera in conjunction with GNSS signals as an input to predict signal quality, an approach which has shown some promise in urban setting.
+In this project students will explore estimation strategies for improving localization of robots operating in forested regions under canopy.
+In this project, students could have the flexibility to leverage advances in estimation algorithms alongside advances in robotic platforms.
+For example, students working with a legged robot could exploit zero-velocity updates inertial sensing alongside low quality GNSS signals to achieve a reliable solution.

-Mentors: Dr. Jason Gross and Dr. Cagri Kilic
+Mentor: Dr. Jason Gross

-5) Autonomous Driving on Hiking Trail
+3) Autonomous Driving on Hiking Trail

 Robot in a trail